h3xar0n/metalhead/README.md

 ## Note on the animation

-iFrame is definitely not an ideal solution.
-In the interests of time and getting a visually complete prototype, this was a quick fix as opposed to pasting the demo code or importing it (which wasn't CORS compliant here).
-With a system such as Webpack and a framework such as Vue, it would be fine to divide huge files and build them together.
+iFrame is definitely not an ideal solution, but in the interests of getting a visually complete prototype in time, this was a quick fix as opposed to pasting the demo code or importing it (which wasn't CORS compliant here).
+With a system such as Webpack and a framework such as Vue, it would be fine to divide huge files and build them together, or to dive into Lottie's docs to learn more about how it works.